ruoxi-jia-group/Meta-Sift/README.md

 # Usage & HOW-TO
 <p align="justify">Use the trojan_backdoor_detect_gtsrb.ipynb
- notebook for a quick start of our Meta-sift method.
+ notebook for a quick start of the Meta-Sift method (demonstrated on the GTSRB dataset).
 The default setting running on the GTSRB dataset and attack method is BadNets.</p>

 There are a several of optional arguments in the ```args```: